wmorgan/dcos-docs/1.7/administration/service-discovery/mesos-dns/service-naming.md

 hide_from_navigation: false
 hide_from_related: false
 ---
-Mesos-DNS defines the DNS top-level domain `.mesos` for Mesos tasks that are running on DCOS.
+Mesos-DNS defines the DNS top-level domain `.mesos` for Mesos tasks that are running on DC/OS.
 Tasks and services are discovered by looking up A and, optionally, SRV records within this Mesos domain.

 # <a name="a-records"></a>A Records

 An A record associates a hostname to an IP address.

-When a task is launched by a DCOS service, Mesos-DNS generates an A record for a hostname in the format `<task>.<service>.mesos` that provides one of the following:
+When a task is launched by a DC/OS service, Mesos-DNS generates an A record for a hostname in the format `<task>.<service>.mesos` that provides one of the following:

 *   The IP address of the [agent node][1] that is running the task
 *   The IP address of the task's network container (provided by a Mesos containerizer)

-For example, other DCOS tasks can discover the IP address for a task named `search` launched by the `marathon` service with a lookup for `search.marathon.mesos`:
+For example, other DC/OS tasks can discover the IP address for a task named `search` launched by the `marathon` service with a lookup for `search.marathon.mesos`:

     $ dig search.marathon.mesos